Sumi Deguchi: Childhood

-In the early spring of 1892, because of the financial predicament, nine-year-old Sumi was put out to the house of her brother-in-law Toranosuke Fukushima and her big sister Hisa.
+In the early spring of 1892, because of their financial predicament, nine-year-old Sumi was sent to the house of her brother-in-law Toranosuke Fukushima and her big sister Hisa.
 Nao told her, "I know it is hard but this is an asceticism for you."
 At the Fukushima's, Sumi babysat, for a short period, their first daughter which died of illness before becoming two years old.

-In the early summer of the same year, Sumi was put out to the house of another big sister Koto, who had married Shōzaburō Kuriyama.
-Sumi was severely abused by Koto, who was about twenty years older and had not lived together until then.
-Koto called Sumi "burden" and ordered various chores to her.
-Sumi babysat a three-year-old fat boy, carrying him on her back.
+In the early summer of the same year, Sumi was sent to the house of another sister, Koto, who had married Shōzaburō Kuriyama.
+Sumi was severely abused by Koto, who was about twenty years older and had not lived together with her until then.
+Koto called Sumi a "burden" and gave various chores to her.
+Sumi babysat a fat three-year-old boy, carrying him on her back.
 She frequented a distant well to fetch water, several times a day and without wearing sandals.
 Koto chastised Sumi by beating her with a tobacco pipe and kicking her.
 The meals for Sumi were restricted and snacks were not given.
-Starving, Sumi dug out a potato from Shōzaburō's farm and ate it raw.
+One day, starving, Sumi dug out a potato from Shōzaburō's farm and ate it raw.
 One night Sumi thought about killing herself.
-However, she recalled Nao's word that this was an asceticism for her, and refrained from suicide.
+However, she recalled Nao's word that this was something she must endure and refrained from suicide.
 Supposedly in the autumn of the same year, Sumi was taken again by Toranosuke Fukushima, who happened to see her and was shocked at how gauntly she had become.

 In the autumn of the next year, 1893, Sumi was sent to serve at a wealthy and hard-working farmer's house in a village named Kisaichi.
 In the morning, she got up early to make and serve breakfast.
 In the daytime, she tended to cows, one of which was hard to tame.
 At night, she spun yarn and swept.
-In the spring of 1897, she finished the service in Kisaichi.
+In the spring of 1897, she finished her service in Kisaichi.
 She later regarded the hard labor there as the final asceticism of her girlhood.